inabikarilibrary/inalib/inapedia/players/japanese/eshin.md

 # Eshin

-Eshin is a Japanese player, maining Nomash.
+Eshin is a Japanese :jp: player, maining Nomash.

 ## Achievements